MHeironimus/ArduinoJoystickLibrary/README.md

 - `MultipleJoystickTest` - Creates 4 Joysticks using the library and exercises the first 16 buttons, the X axis, and the Y axis of each joystick when pin A0 is grounded.
 - `JoystickButton` - Creates a Joystick and maps pin 9 to button 0 of the joystick, pin 10 to button 1, pin 11 to button 2, and pin 12 to button 3.
 - `JoystickKeyboard` - Creates a Joystick and a Keyboard.
 Maps pin 9 to Joystick Button 0, pin 10 to Joystick Button 1, pin 11 to Keyboard key 1, and pin 12 to Keyboard key 2.
+- `GamepadExample` - Creates a simple Gamepad with an Up, Down, Left, Right, and Fire button.
 - `DrivingControllerTest` - Creates a Driving Controller and tests 4 buttons, the Steering, Brake, and Accelerator when pin A0 is grounded.
 - `FlightControllerTest` - Creates a Flight Controller and tests 32 buttons, the X and Y axis, the Throttle, and the Rudder when pin A0 is grounded.
 - `HatSwitchTest` - Creates a joystick with two hat switches.
 Grounding pins 4 - 11 cause the hat switches to change position.